-Today, one of, or even the biggest, theatre producers in the world is turning 72!
-It’s Cameron Mackintosh’s birthday (17 October) so to celebrate, we’re going to share some little-known but fascinating facts about the theatre giant.
+Today, one of, or even the biggest, theatre producers in the world is turning 75!
+It’s Sir Cameron Mackintosh’s birthday (17 October) so we’re going to share some little-known but fascinating facts about the theatre giant.

 1. He shares his birthday with a couple of other thespians

 17 October is a day for winners!
-Not only is today Cameron’s birthday, but it’s also the birthday of actor, director, writer and Olivier Award-winner Mark Gatiss, as well as Tony Award-winning director and actor David Cromer whose latest work, The Band’s Visit, dominated the 2018 Tony Awards.
-That’s a hell of a lot of theatre greatness, right there.
+Not only is today Sir Cameron’s birthday, but it’s also the birthday of actor, director, writer and Olivier Award-winner Mark Gatiss, as well as Tony Award-winning director and actor David Cromer whose latest work, The Band’s Visit, dominated the 2018 Tony Awards.

 2. He worked his way up from the bottom